-LTSS encompass a broad range of assistance needed by people of all ages who have physical, cognitive, or mental impairments and lack the ability to function independently.
-In their most basic form, LTSS consist of help with self-care and household tasks; certain nursing and medical care; care management, habilitation and rehabilitation, social services, and certain medical care.
-LTSS may also involve assistive technology and home modification, as well as services to help people with disabilities maintain employment.
-LTSS may be provided in the home, in community settings such as adult day service centers, assisted living and other supportive housing settings, in nursing facilities, and in integrated settings, such as those that provide both health care and supportive services.
-LTSS include supports provided by family members, friends, and other unpaid caregivers.
-They also include supports provided to those unpaid caregivers, such as care consultation, education and training, counseling, support groups, and respite care.
+LTSS encompass a broad range of assistance needed by people of all ages who are unable to function independently.
+These include assistance with self-care and household tasks; certain nursing and medical care; care management, habilitation and rehabilitation, and social services; assistive technology and home modification; and services to help people with disabilities maintain employment.
+Services may be provided in the home, in community settings such as adult day service centers, assisted living and other supportive housing settings, and in nursing facilities.
+Services are provided by family members, friends, and other paid caregivers.
+LTSS also includes the supports provided to unpaid caregivers, such as care consultation, education and training, counseling, support groups, and respite care.
 The uncompensated long-term care services provided by friends and family caregivers (to other adults) are worth about $470 billion per year—far more than the value of paid services.
 Therefore, supporting family caregivers in ways that allow them to continue to provide care is a crucial part of maintaining and expanding LTSS services.